damien-meere/Data-Centric-Development-Milestone-Project/README.md

 ## Current-Features
 ***Home Page - Trainer Interface***
-The main landing page for the trainer section of the side contains an accordian with each course and it's start date presented to the user, as shown below.
-When the user, clicks on a particular course, the collapsible element opens out to present a more details view of the programme, highlihgting the various details of that particular iteration, as well as current uptake in the course (shown in progress bar).
+As discussed in the user stories, within the trainer interface, the trainer needs to quickly ascertain information about presented training.
+Therefore the main landing page for the trainer section of the side contains an accordian with each course and it's start date presented to the user, as shown below.
+When the user, clicks on a particular course, the collapsible element opens out to present a more details view of the programme, highlighting the various details of that particular iteration, as well as current uptake in the course
+(shown in progress bar).
 The icons show to the left of the course title are dependant on the course category chosen (Technical, Soft-Skills, Professional).
-A number of buttons also provide prompts for the trainer to manage the courses, allowing for the editing and deleting of a particular course.
+A number of buttons also provide prompts for the trainer to manage the courses, allowing for the editing and deleting of a particular course, fulfilling the main requirements for the trainer highlighted in the user stories.

 >Trainer Interface - Closed Menu
 ![Home Page Closed](documentation/home_page_closed.jpg)